 - Whether it was a gradual or sudden decline

 - If it is impacting daily life: eating, getting dressed, taking care of personal hygiene needs, etc.

 The doctor will want to rule out conditions that can mimic dementia – such as depression and delirium – as well as determine if the problem might stem from medication side effects.
 Dementia progresses slowly, and in addition to memory deficits, can impact the ability to:

 - Focus and pay attention

-For those diagnosed with dementia, or any other condition that affects the ability to manage daily life independently, At Home Independent Living, providers of top rated home care in Syracuse, NY and surrounding areas, is always here to provide as much or as little support as needed by well trained and experienced care professionals.
+For those diagnosed with dementia, or any other condition that affects the ability to manage daily life independently, At Home Independent Living, a top-rated home care company in Syracuse, NY and the surrounding areas, is always here to provide as much or as little support as needed by well trained and experienced care professionals.
 Just some of the many ways we can enable older adults with dementia or any other challenges remain safe, comfortable, and independent at home include:

 - Assistance with personal care needs, like showering and getting dressed

 - Transportation to medical appointments and enjoyable outings